avinal/gsoc21/content/gsoc/final-evaluation.rst

 The :code:`cmake` directory contains customized CMake modules and templates for FOSSology.
 This directory is required for all the operations.
 The general workflow of the new build system as well as how to use it as described below.

 1. Since the new build system is still in review.
-You must fork FOSSolohy and pull the `#2075 <https://github.com/fossology/fossology/pull/2075>`_ pull request branch.
+You must fork FOSSology and pull the `#2075 <https://github.com/fossology/fossology/pull/2075>`_ pull request branch.
 Once you are in FOSSology root, run these commands.

     .. code-block:: bash